flit/flit.github.io/_projects/midikeys.md

 [View release notes](https://github.com/flit/MidiKeys/releases/)

-Version 1.9 requires macOS 10.11 or later.
+Version 1.9.1 requires macOS 10.11 or later.

+**Note:** If you are running Big Sur (macOS 11.x) you must upgrade to version 1.9.1 or later.
+Version 1.9.0 and earlier will crash on startup.

 If you need to run MidiKeys on older OS versions, you can use the [version 1.8 release](https://github.com/flit/MidiKeys/releases/tag/v1.8.0).